rutger-speksnijder/restphp/README.md

 The library contains a simple Router class for setting routes for different HTTP methods.

 ## Todo
- * Request type text/plain toevoegen voor GET, want DELETE heeft content-type text/plain.
+ * Request type text/plain for GET

 ## Security
 The library can be configured to use OAuth2 to secure your API.